QubitPi/management-blogs/docs/_posts/2022-08-30-react-basics.md

 You'll notice a single `<div>` in the body of this file.
 This is where our React application will be rendered.

+### React ES6

+ES6 stands for ECMAScript 6. **ECMAScript** was created to standardize JavaScript, and ES6 is the 6th version of ECMAScript.
+It is also known as ECMAScript 2015 since it was published in 2015.
+We discuss ES6 here because React uses ES6.

+#### Destructuring

+To illustrate destructuring, let's make a sandwich.
+Do you take everything out of the refrigerator to make your sandwich?
+No, you only take out the items you would like to use on your sandwich.

+Destructuring is exactly the same.
+We may have an array or object we are working with, but we only need some of the items contained in these.
+Destructuring makes it easy to extract only what is needed.

+##### Destructuring Arrays

+Here is the old-fashioned way of assigning array items to variables:

+{% highlight react %}
+const vehicles = ['mustang', 'f-150', 'expedition'];

+// old way
+const car = vehicles[0];
+const truck = vehicles[1];
+const suv = vehicles[2];
+{% endhighlight %}

+With destructuring, we can write it as

+{% highlight react %}
+const vehicles = ['mustang', 'f-150', 'expedition'];

+const [car, truck, suv] = vehicles;
+{% endhighlight %}

+> When destructuring array, the order that variables are declared is important

+If we want the car and SUV only we can simply leave out the truck but keep the comma:

+{% highlight react %}
+const vehicles = ['mustang', 'f-150', 'expedition'];

+const [car,, suv] = vehicles;
+{% endhighlight %}

+Destructuring comes in handy when a function returns an array:

+{% highlight react %}
+function calculate(a, b) {
+const add = a + b;
+const subtract = a - b;
+const multiply = a * b;
+const divide = a / b;

+return [add, subtract, multiply, divide];
+}

+const [add, subtract, multiply, divide] = calculate(4, 7);
+{% endhighlight %}

+##### Destructuring Objects

+Here is the old way of using an object inside a function:

+{% highlight react %}
+const vehicleOne = {
+    brand: 'Ford',
+    model: 'Mustang',
+    type: 'car',
+    year: 2021,
+    color: 'red'
+}

+myVehicle(vehicleOne);

+// old way
+function myVehicle(vehicle) {
+    const message = 'My ' + vehicle.type + ' is a ' + vehicle.color + ' ' + vehicle.brand + ' ' + vehicle.model + '.';
+}
+{% endhighlight %}

+With destructuring

+{% highlight react %}
+const vehicleOne = {
+    brand: 'Ford',
+    model: 'Mustang',
+    type: 'car',
+    year: 2021,
+    color: 'red'
+}

+myVehicle(vehicleOne);

+function myVehicle({type, color, brand, model}) {
+    const message = 'My ' + type + ' is a ' + color + ' ' + brand + ' ' + model + '.';
+}
+{% endhighlight %}

+> 📋 The object properties do not have to be declared in a specific order.

+We can even destructure deeply nested objects by referencing the nested object then using a colon and curly braces to again destructure the items needed from the nested object:

+{% highlight react %}
+const vehicleOne = {
+    brand: 'Ford',
+    model: 'Mustang',
+    type: 'car',
+    year: 2021,
+    color: 'red',
+    registration: {
+        city: 'Houston',
+        state: 'Texas',
+        country: 'USA'
+    }
+}

+myVehicle(vehicleOne)

+function myVehicle({ model, registration: { state } }) {
+    const message = 'My ' + model + ' is registered in ' + state + '.';
+}
+{% endhighlight %}

+#### Modules

+JaveScript modules allow us to break up code into separate files.
+This makes it easier to maitain the code-base.

+#### Export

+We can export a function or variable from any file through either named export or default export.

+We can create named export in two ways:

+1. In-line
+   {% highlight react %}
+   export const name = "Jesse"
+   export const age = 40
+   {% endhighlight %}
+2. All at once at the bottom of a .js file
+   {% highlight react %}
+   const name = "Jesse"
+   const age = 40

+   export { name, age }
+   {% endhighlight %}

 ### React Components

 > **React is all about re-using code, which is why component is a very crucial concept in this context**